 The Baseby Area is about 21 miles above Murray Bridge, and has an area of 1,350 acres.
+This area has not yet been settled.

 The reclaimed lands consist mainly of peaty soils composed of rich river silt, and are eminently suitable for the growth of lucerne and other fodders, onions, potatoes, etc. The soils of the irrigable lands have already proved their suitability for the production of peaches, apricots, nectarines, oranges, lemons, figs, and grapes.